SEN Policy and Information Report

 Arrangements for the admission of disabled pupils

 The same admission policies apply for SEND children for the school nursery or the rest of the school.
 Nursery places are applied for directly from the school.
-Years R – Year 6 apply through Swindon Borough Council.
+Years Reception – Year 6 apply through Swindon Borough Council.

 Steps taken to prevent disabled pupils from being treated less favourably than other pupils